-While ensuring business confidentiality and in order to monitor and supervise the application of \boxtimes this \boxtimes Regulation (EU) No 531/2012 and developments in wholesale roaming markets, national regulatory authorities should be entitled to require information on wholesale roaming agreements that do not provide for the application of the maximum wholesale roaming charges.
+While ensuring business confidentiality and in order to monitor and supervise the application of ⊠ this ⊠ Regulation (EU) No 531/2012 and developments in wholesale roaming markets, national regulatory authorities should be entitled to require information on wholesale roaming agreements that do not provide for the application of the maximum wholesale roaming charges.
 Those authorities should also be allowed to require information on the adoption and application of conditions in wholesale roaming agreements aiming to prevent permanent roaming and any anomalous or abusive use of wholesale roaming access for purposes other than the provision of regulated roaming services to roaming providers' customers travelling within the Union.

-Where Union providers of mobile telephony services find the benefits of interoperability and end-to-end connectivity for their customers jeopardised by the termination, or threat of termination, of their roaming arrangements with mobile network operators in other Member States, or are unable to provide their customers with service in another Member State as a result of a lack of agreement with at least one wholesale network provider, national regulatory authorities should make use, where necessary, of the powers under Article 615 of the Access Directive (EU) 2018/1972 to ensure adequate access and interconnection in order to guarantee such end-to-end connectivity and the interoperability of services, taking into account the objectives of set out in Article 38 of the Framework that Directive, in particular the ereation development of a fully functioning for electronic communications services the electronic internal market by favouring the provision, availability and interoperability of pan-European services, and end-to-end connectivity .
+Where Union providers of mobile telephony services find the benefits of interoperability and end-to-end connectivity for their customers jeopardised by the termination, or threat of termination, of their roaming arrangements with mobile network operators in other Member States, or are unable to provide their customers with service in another Member State as a result of a lack of agreement with at least one wholesale network provider, national regulatory authorities should make use, where necessary, of the powers under Article 615 of the Access Directive (EU) 2018/1972 to ensure adequate access and interconnection in order to guarantee such end-to-end connectivity and the interoperability of services, taking into account the objectives of set out in Article 38 of the Framework to that Directive, in particular the ereation development of a fully functioning for electronic communications services to the development of pan-European services, and end-to-end connectivity of pan-European services.

-(58) The specific price regulation applicable to wholesale roaming services entails that an overall Union cap applies to a composite product which may also include other wholesale roaming access and interconnection inputs, including, in particular, those subject to national or, potentially, cross-border regulation.
-In this regard divergences across the Union in the regulation of those inputs are predicted to decrease, in particular because of possible additional measures that may be taken in accordance with Directive 2002/21/EC of the European Parliament and of the Council (Eu) 2018/1972 aiming to ensure greater consistency of regulatory approaches.
-In the meantime, any dispute between visited network operators and other operators on the rates applied to those regulated inputs necessary for the provision of wholesale roaming services should be addressed, taking into account BEREC's opinion, where it has been consulted, in accordance with the specific regulatory obligations applicable to roaming as well as with the European Parliament and of the Council Directive (EU) 2018/1972.
+The specific price regulation applicable to wholesale roaming services entails that an (58)overall Union cap applies to a composite product which may also include other wholesale roaming access and interconnection inputs, including, in particular, those subject to national or, potentially, cross-border regulation.
+In this regard divergences across the Union in the regulation of those inputs are predicted to decrease, in particular because of possible additional measures that may be taken in accordance with Directive 2002/21/EC of the European Parliament and of the Council 73 (EU) 2018/1972 aiming to ensure greater consistency of regulatory approaches.
+In the meantime, any dispute between visited network operators and other operators on the rates applied to those regulated inputs necessary for the provision of wholesale roaming services should be addressed, taking into account BEREC's opinion, where it has been consulted, in accordance with the specific regulatory obligations applicable to roaming as well as with the Framework Directive and with Directives 2002/19/EC74 2002/20/EC75 and 2002/22/EC76 of the European Parliament and of the Council Directive (EU) 2018/1972.